boa-dev/boa-dev.github.io/blog/2025-06-15-temporal-impl-1.md

 [`temporal_rs`][temporal-rs-repo], which then first landed behind an experimental flag in Boa v0.18.

-After over a year and a half of development, Boa now sits at about 90% overall conformance for Temporal and growing with the entire implementation backed by `temporal_rs`.
+After over a year and a half of development, Boa now sits at a conformance of about 90% for Temporal (and growing), with the entire implementation being backed by `temporal_rs`.

 For its part, `temporal_rs` is shaping up to be a proper Rust date/time library that can be used to implement temporal in a JavaScript engine or